b4r47h/kanha-web-app/README.md

 # 🕉️ Krishna's Divine Counsel

 A poetic AI chat and audio experience with Krishna as your guide.
-Built using modern web technologies with integrated ElevenLabs TTS, audio recording, and beautifully styled UI.
+Built using modern web technologies with integrated ElevenLabs TTS, audio recording(broken), and beautifully styled UI.

 ![Screenshot](public/preview.png)